For The Love Of New Orleans Architectural Styles

 feather-bracketsfeather brackets

-The New Orleans Shotgun house possesses an exterior charm as unique as the feather, scroll and gingerbread architectural elements for which they are known.
+New Orleans Shotgun houses possess an exterior charm as unique as the feather, scroll, and gingerbread architectural elements for which they’re known.

 porch-brackets-columns-New-Orleans-architecture

-A shotgun house is elongated in length and narrow in width with rooms flowing one into another.
+Architectural features of the shotgun house include elongated in length and narrow in width with rooms flowing one into another.

 lanterns-shotgun-houses-New-Orleans